mslot/Bl0g.Infrastructure/README.md

 	  "DATABASE_NAME": "Bl0g"
 	}

-Set the username and password to what you apploed when running the SetUpDockerInfrastructure.ps1.
+Set the username and password to what you applied when running the SetUpDockerInfrastructure.ps1.

 If you want to run it in a docker instance, remember to set